 People rushed and crowded, heading towards the capital, all trying to at least get passed the five statues the rimmed the inner city.
 One of the statues depicted an ugly black canine with massive horns and red marks around its body.
 Another canine statue was an elegant, white, fox-like creature with blue markings around its face.
 The largest of the statues was of a lithely coiled dragon of the purest white, a flowing silver mane running down its back.
 The brightest of the statues, made of pure gold, was of a feminine humanoid with the wings and feathers of a bird.
 The final statue was the most beautiful made of platinum and depicted a female with pointed ears and plumed butterfly wings.
 These were the five greatest gods known to the Atlanteans.
 They were called Mortem the Cursed One, Fraud the Trickster, Sapientiae the Wise, Ignis the Brave, and Lux the Protector.
 These were the five Atlantean gods the people turned to for protection and guidance.
 They symbolised faith and hope in times of darkness, of which this was a time of.

 At the palace two small males were running, trying to keep up with their mothers the queens, Sun Wing and Wind Song.
 The twin females were the only children of the last king of Atlantis and were given the whole of Atlantis to rule together upon his death.
 They were beloved by the people for their kind spirits and gifts in magic.
-Each of the sisters had preformed the Spell of Life causing them to have their two males even though neither took a mate.
+Each of the sisters had preformed the Spell of Life causing them to have their two sons even though neither took a mate.
 The queens, mirror images of each other with bronze skin and long black hair, hurried across the courtyard, trying to reach the safety of the palace walls.
 Wind Song pulled along her young son White Light, his hand clutched tightly in her own, while Sun Wing and her son Dark Shade kept pace with them.
 Stately robes billowed around them as they ran towards the awaiting awning, but White Light tripped causing Wind Song to stop to pick him back up.
 White Light, the younger of the two princes, could not understand why everyone was screaming and running around, but the urgency of his mother had caused him to try and keep up with her, but she moved too fast causing him to trip.
 Sun Wing and Dark Shade, who had ran ahead a few paces before noticing they had stopped, rushed back towards them, Sun Wing urging her twin to hurry.
 But Wind Song had always been a little too emotional and knelt down to comfort her crying son.

-White Light nodded his blond head, blue eyes filling with tears, but his mother already turned her head away, a state of wonder on her face as she gazed up at the sky.
+White Light nodded his blond head, blue eyes filling with tears, but his mother had already turned her head away, a state of wonder on her face as she gazed up at the sky.
 A blue white light enveloped the sky as the light touched her and her sister Sun Wing.
 Sun Wing had the same expression on her face, as though the gods and goddesses were calling to them.
 Their personal bond items, necklaces made from beaten gold, began to glow white blue as their eyes shone with the same blue white light.

 Suddenly, the two queens rose into the air.
 White Light and Dark Shade stared at their mothers in confusion as they rose higher and higher into the sky.
 White Light cried out in surprise as Dark Shade tried to grab his own mother from the light, but wound up with a piece of shredded cloth as the bottom of Sun Wing’s dress gave way under the weight of her son.
 Dark Shade fell back to the ground, a piece of white cloth still clutched in his hand as he glimpsed up in mute terror.